tunroam/paper/report/904vpns.md

 We observed that OpenVPN is usually not supported by default on OSes (except Chrome OS) but IPsec based tunnels are.
-This made us decide that the protocol would support *[Multiple protocols and ports]*.
+This made us decide that the protocol MUST support *[Multiple protocols and ports]*.

 ### Suggestion

 The VPN provides a client with access to APs implementing this protocol.
-The VPN will also provide additional security when using other WiFi APs.
+The VPN will also provide additional security when using other Wi-Fi APs.
 We therefore suggest to use a VPN on all foreign Wi-Fi networks.

 One MAY use OpenVPN with port 443 TCP and UDP.